Your Insurance Adjuster May Not Be On Your Side

 What About Mileage To And From Treatment?

-You can be reimbursed for the mileage you drive to and from treatment so long as it is treatment that is prescribed by your doctor.
+You can be reimbursed for the mileage you drive to and from treatment so long as it is a treatment that is prescribed by your doctor.
 The same is true for trips to and from physical therapy, health clubs or other treatment as necessary to treat your injuries.

 It is important to keep detailed records of the miles you travel.
 This information will need to be sent to your company’s insurance carrier to receive payment.
 Our firm has mileage forms that you can use and will assist you with this at no charge.